zslabs/zslabs/src/articles/pluggable-selectors.md

 }
 ```

 Yet again, the problem.
 Now you would need to keep your selector extensions separate (before) from your normal markup (after) that may also interact with the framework.
 So, at the end of the day it's a matter of inheritance and how the pre-processor handles it.
-I find LESS's implementation of how this is handled a bit more flexible, but SASS's is more familiar to how other server-side languages work.
+I find Less's implementation of how this is handled a bit more flexible, but Sass's is more familiar to how other server-side languages work.
 So, part informative, part a call for help/action, but it's something that's stood out to me as a fundamental difference.

 ### Update